-In theory the cruise to the Western isles and St Kilda can start in either Tobermory or Oban.
-However, if starting close to the mainland then two days can be spent each side of the cruise sailing to the Western Isles.
+In theory the cruise or charter to the Western isles and St Kilda can start in either Tobermory or Oban.
+However, if we close to the mainland then two days can be spent each side of the cruise sailing to the Western Isles.
 To maximise our time spent in the Islands, during June and July we base the yacht in the Western Isles.
 This means catching a Calmac ferry from Oban or Mallaig.
-Contact us to discuss options for a Western Isles cruise.
+Contact us to discuss options for a Western Isles cruise or charter.

-St Kilda is the jewel in the crown off the west coast of Scotland.
-It consists of a group of islands and stacs rising steeply from the Atlantic.
+St Kilda is the jewel in the crown off the west coast of Scotland and consists of a group of islands and stacs rising steeply from the Atlantic.
 It is a world heritage site.
 It was populated for thousands of years until 1930, and now thanks to the National Trust of Scotland, who have restored some of the houses, it is possible to see how life existed on these islands.
-It has the highest sea cliffs in the British Isles and an abundance of wild life, gannets, fulmars, puffins, great skuas, as well as marine life in the crystal clear waters.
+St Kilda has the highest sea cliffs in the British Isles and an abundance of wild life, gannets, fulmars, puffins, great skuas, as well as marine life in the crystal clear waters.

 St Kilda is situated 45 miles west of the Outer Hebrides completely exposed to the Atlantic.
 It consists of a group of islands of which Hirta is the largest.
 The only shelter to be found is village bay and even there, fierce downdrafts can occur as well as exposure to the Atlantic swell.
 The west side of the Outer Hebrides has very little shelter and can be very dangerous to approach in a gale.
 With this in mind a careful watch on the weather must be kept when undertaking such a trip.
 Therefore in some cases when the weather is unfavourable an extensive cruise of the east side of the Outer Hebrides may be the best alternative.
 However, this will be at the discretion of the skipper who will position the yacht in such a place that if a window of opportunity occurs, St Kilda will be visited.